PokemonAutomation/ComputerControl/Wiki/SetupGuide/ControllerList.md

 ## Controller Performance Classes

-For the purposes of program compatibility, each setup/device + controller combination is places into one of 3 performance categories:
+For the purposes of program compatibility, each setup/device + controller combination is placed into one of 3 performance categories:

 - Wired
 - Wireless